 Air mass is the meteorological term for a volume of air with a constant temperature and humidity covering an area.
 It varies in size from hundreds to thousands of miles.
 It remains positioned over a region for extended periods and, as a result, takes on the characteristics of the surface it covers.

 These vast bodies of air that spread out horizontally for up to thousands of miles are separated from one another by weather fronts.
 It is in and around weather fronts on the boundary between air masses that the majority of meteorological activity takes place.

-The characteristics of the kind of weather that occur on the border between air masses depend on the type of weather front present.
+The characteristics of the kind of weather that occurs on the border between air masses depend on the type of weather front present.
 Weather fronts vary from the more familiar cold and warm fronts to the less familiar stationary and occluded fronts.

 (You can learn more about a cold and warm front and their associated weather in this article.
-You can learn all about a stationary front here, and get in-depth information about an occluded front in this post.)
+You can learn all about a stationary front here and get in-depth information about an occluded front in this post.)